downtown2112/FileProviderDomainRadar/README.md

 Note that ADDING a domain DOES immediately update system UIs.
 Interestingly, ADDING a new domain also causes extensions based on a deleted domain to disappear from the UI.

+See screenshot and sample MOV in the source repository

 # Steps to Reproduce - Generic
 1. Implement rudimentary support for a File Provider in an application.
 (I just used the stock boilerplate template and code.)